 Find out more about the farm at: http://bhaktivedantamanor.co.uk/newgokul/

-A unique feature of the farm is its reliance on ox power instead of tractors.
-This makes the Manor farm the only fully-functioning dairy in Britain not to use fossil fuels, which in modern farming cost our planet so dearly.
-Milk produced on a sustainable and humane farm is cruelty-free. although it costs more than modern industrially-produced milk it costs less to the cow and the earth.
+A unique feature of the farm is its growing reliance on ox power and hand milking.
+Milk produced on a sustainable and humane farm is better for people and better for the cows.
+New Gokula provides for the needs of the cows for their whole lives.
+Although it costs more than modern industrially-produced milk it costs less to the cow and the earth.
 The economics of Cow Protection is looked at in detail in Cows and The Earth, available from the Manor bookshop.

 The new farm buildings, opened in 2010, are made from green oak, larch panelling, some shingle roofs, brick, steel fences and cement floors and walls.
 Rainwater harvested from the roof is stored in a large irrigation pond and used around the farm and estate.
 Borehole water is provided for the cows to drink and for washing floor areas.
 Hot water and room heating are assisted by the use of an air source heat pump and solar panels produce local electricity.